 All preceptors have completed specialized PGY2 training in solid organ transplant at various institutions across the country.
 Preceptors are involved in transplant and pharmacy professional organizations and have active roles in multiple research projects.
 Please review a list of our preceptor publications.

-• Ian Booth, PharmD (Residency Program Coordinator)
+• Ian Booth, PharmD, BCTXP (Residency Program Director)

-School of Pharmacy: Temple University (Philadelphia, PA)
+School of Pharmacy: Temple University (Philadelphia, Pa.)

-• Bethany Lane, PharmD, BCTXP
+• Bethany Lane, PharmD, BCTXP (Residency Program Coordinator)

 School of Pharmacy: St. John Fisher University (Rochester, NY)

-PGY1: Cleveland Clinic (Akron, OH)
+PGY1: Cleveland Clinic (Akron, Ohio)

-PGY2: Ochsner Medical Center (Jefferson, LA)
+PGY2: Ochsner Medical Center (Jefferson, La.)

 • Kaitlyn Legg, PharmD

-PGY1: University of Illinois Chicago (Chicago, IL)
+PGY1: University of Illinois Chicago (Chicago, Il.)

-PGY2: University of Maryland Medical Center (Baltimore, MD)
+PGY2: University of Maryland Medical Center (Baltimore, Md.)

 • Kenneth Saunders, PharmD

-School of Pharmacy: University of Maryland (Baltimore, MD)
+School of Pharmacy: University of Maryland (Baltimore, Md.)

 PGY1: MedStar Georgetown University Hospital (Washington, DC)

-PGY2: University of Maryland Medical Center (Baltimore, MD)
+PGY2: University of Maryland Medical Center (Baltimore, Md.)

 • Tracy Sparkes, PharmD, BCPS, BCTXP

-School of Pharmacy: University of Pittsburgh (Pittsburgh, PA)
+School of Pharmacy: University of Pittsburgh (Pittsburgh, Pa.)

-PGY1 & PGY2: Hospital of the University of Pennsylvania (Philadelphia, PA)
+PGY1 & PGY2: Hospital of the University of Pennsylvania (Philadelphia, Pa.)

 Number of Available Positions: 2